Our Service Model

 If you are responding to a notice from the University, or submitting a complaint/grievance, in the first instance we may provide you with preliminary advice via email to assist you to begin a rough draft.
 We can then review and provide feedback on this over email in order to make best use of appointment times.

-Depending on your situation, needs and preferences, and our availability – we can provide advice via email, instant chat, face to face, or telephone.
+Depending on your situation, needs and preferences, and our availability – we can provide advice via email, zoom, or telephone.

 We close for some public holidays and over the Christmas/New Year break.